ThorTaro/marvelapi/README.md

 https://developer.marvel.com

 ## Other
-I tested this project on iPhone XR, and work correctly.
+I tested this project on iPhone XR(iOS12.2), and work correctly.
 And if you want to change the background image on `SearchVC.swift`, you need to get another image.

 # Set up